What size tank do I need for my house?

 Can I put the tank in ground?

 Concrete tanks are the best solution for an in ground tank.
-Concrete is made of natural materials and is a strong material.
+Concrete is made of natural materials and is strong.

 Can I put the tank out of sight?